[UPDATED JULY 2024]

 Jumping and dog joints: fact or fiction?

-We’ve went through, with the Lintbells veterinary team, some of the most common statements about jumping and dog joints and asked them to set the facts straight!
+We’ve discussed some of the most common claims about jumping and dog joints with the Lintbells Veterinary Team, and have asked them to set the facts straight.
+Here's what they had to say!

 “Dogs shouldn’t go up and down stairs”

 Fiction.
 Most healthy adult dogs manage carpeted stairs well.
-Stairs or steps do require greater range of motion in the front and back leg joints compared to walking on flat ground.
+Stairs or steps do require a greater range of motion in the front and back leg joints compared to walking on flat ground.
 However, the shift in the dog’s centre of gravity is counteracted by the lowered height the dog needs to negotiate.
 Stairs can be a challenge for the smallest breeds and dogs who are prone to joint stiffness.
-Ramps, or being carried or supported with a sling is a good idea in these cases – always talk to your vet for advice.
+Ramps, or being carried or supported with a sling, is a good idea in these cases.
+Always talk to your vet for advice.

 “Jumping in and out of the car is bad for my dog”

-Neither fact or fiction - it depends on your car and your dog!
-A high 4x4, a slippery boot blanket and a small or older dog is a very different scenario to a low estate car with a rubber mat in the boot.
+Neither fact nor fiction - it depends on your car and your dog!
+A high 4x4, a slippery boot blanket and a small or older dog presents a very different scenario to a low estate car with a rubber mat in the boot.
 The best solution is to use a portable pet ramp.
-It's a good idea to get your pooch used to ramps when they’re young and agile, life will be easier for both of you if jumping becomes a struggle as they age.
+It's a good idea to get your dog used to ramps when they’re young and agile.
+This will make life will easier for both of you if jumping becomes a struggle as they age.

 “Dogs shouldn't jump on and off couches”